sportlog/google-charts/README.md

 ```

 ## 3. Create the Chart
+Create the chart by using the factory functions on the ChartService.

 ``` php
 // pass a unique id to the chart; you will need it to draw it
 $chart = $chartService->createPieChart('dailyActivities', $data);